Overview

 Q: How do I apply for a course that is not funded by Springboard?

 To apply for courses that are not funded by Springboard, applications can be submitted to the UCD website and will follow the same review process.
+For example, this applies to students who are applying for the MSc Design Thinking for Sustainability.

-Q: Do I need to get my transcripts and/or references translated?
+Q: Do I need to get my transcripts and /or references translated?

 Yes, if you have completed a level 8 qualification in another country where English is not the primary language, you must have your university transcript translated into English.
 This must be completed and stamped by a registered translating agency.